 5. Take up the terrazzo trend

-Alternatively, to get the look of one of the biggest bathroom tile trends without the price tag, opt for a high performance material, such as non-porous porcelain tiles, like these from Mandarin Stone which feature fragments of grey, bone and warm taupe colors in an ivory base.
+Alternatively, to get the look of one of the biggest bathroom tile trends without the price tag, opt for a high-performance material, such as non-porous porcelain tiles, like these from Mandarin Stone which features fragments of grey, bone, and warm taupe colors in an ivory base.